Top Reasons Why You Should do your yoga teacher training in Goa, India?

 Rich culture

 Goa became a part of independent India only in the year 1961.
-The Portuguese invaded Goa in 1510 and ruled Goa for 450 years which has a strong influence on the Goan culture, food and architecture.
-Hence Goa offers a strong mix of both a colonial past and rich Indian local culture.
-It has diverse population which is a mix of Christianity and Hindu culture.
+The Portuguese invaded Goa in 1510 and ruled Goa for 450 years, which has a strong influence on the Goan culture, food and architecture.
+Hence, Goa offers a strong mix of both a colonial past and rich Indian local culture.
+It has a diverse population, which is a mix of Christianity and Hindu culture.

 Long coastline of over 106 kms with one of the finest beaches in Asia

 Goa has a long coastline of over 106 kms with a series of beautiful beaches from north to south.
-South of Goa has one of the finest beaches in Asia like Palolem, Agonda, Patnem, Turtle Beach, Majorda, Colva to name a few.
-In the north of Goa you have famous beaches like Arambol, Mandrem, Ashvem, Anjuna, Calangute, and Candolim.
-While central Goa hosts the capital of Goa called Panjim famous for old Goan churches like the Basilica of Bom Jesus.
+South of Goa has one of the finest beaches in Asia, like Palolem, Agonda, Patnem, Turtle Beach, Majorda, and Colva to name a few.
+In the north of Goa, you have famous beaches like Arambol, Mandrem, Ashvem, Anjuna, Calangute, and Candolim.
+While central Goa hosts the capital of Goa, called Panjim, famous for old Goan churches like the Basilica of Bom Jesus.

-The water in Goa is pleasant to swim all season and it is not cold like the beaches in Europe or North America.
-While some beaches in north goa are more commercial with more shops and people selling you stuff on the beach, the beaches in south Goa are more quiet and serene just to relax and swim with the right mix of shops and beach shacks.
+The water in Goa is pleasant to swim in all seasons, and it is not cold like the beaches in Europe or North America.
+While some beaches in North Goa are more commercial with more shops and people selling you stuff on the beach, the beaches in South Goa are quieter and more serene just to relax and swim with the right mix of shops and beach shacks.

 Locals are very receptive to tourists

 Goa is one of the most travelled cities by local Indians as well as International tourists in India.
 The tourist traffic to Goa has been growing consistently over the years.
-The locals are used to tourists and respect the same since they are source of livelihood for them.
-You will be able to find your way around using English as most locals are working around tourism and have a basic understanding of working English.
+The locals are used to tourists and respect the same since they are a source of livelihood for them.
+You will be able to find your way around using English, as most locals are working in tourism and have a basic understanding of working English.

 Very safe to travel as a single tourist

 Goa is super safe for any single tourist and has low crime rate.
 Several factors are responsible for this, exposure to basic education, high tourism, rich cultural mix are some of the reasons.
-The Goan police is very active and has regular patrols in the beach areas as they are frequented by a lot of tourists most year.
-Especially for women safety they have taken measure like Pink Patrols where lady police officers patrol the beach areas regularly.
+The Goan police are very active and have regular patrols in the beach areas as they are frequented by a lot of tourists most years.
+Especially for women’s safety, they have taken measures like Pink Patrols where lady police officers patrol the beach areas regularly.

 Cost of food is cheap to moderate in restaurants

 Goa offers you a rich culture of food to explore owing to its past.
-It has an influence of Hindu culture and Portuguese both at the same time.
-The food uses local ingredients like coconut milk, fresh produce of vegetables and local spices.
-It is very easy to find range of food from vegetarian, vegan to non-vegetarian on the menu of most restaurants.
-Also there are restaurants catering to just vegan food in the recent years with the arrival of International tourists.
-Rice and fish is the local staple food for most Goans which boasts of a large fishing community.
+It has an influence of both Hindu culture and Portuguese culture at the same time.
+The food uses local ingredients like coconut milk, fresh vegetables and local spices.
+It is very easy to find a range of food from vegetarian, vegan, to non-vegetarian on the menu of most restaurants.
+Also, there are restaurants catering to just vegan food in recent years, with the arrival of International tourists.
+Rice and fish are the local staple foods for most Goans, who boast of a large fishing community.

 Has International Airport and is well connected with major Indian cities

-Goa is well connected with other large Indian cities like Delhi, Mumbai, Bengaluru, Chennai etc. So you will always have an option to either fly into India through Mumbai or Delhi and then take a connecting flight to Goa.
-Alternatively you may fly straight into Goa on some airlines like Qatar which fly you through Doha.
-You may also consider taking a train or a bus from Mumba to arrive in Goa at a low cost but we would not recommend this option if you are first time traveler in India.
+Goa is well connected with other large Indian cities like Delhi, Mumbai, Bengaluru, Chennai, etc. So you will always have an option to either fly into India through Mumbai or Delhi and then take a connecting flight to Goa.
+Alternatively, you may fly straight into Goa on some airlines like Qatar, which fly you through Doha.
+You may also consider taking a train or a bus from Mumbai to arrive in Goa at a low cost, but we would not recommend this option if you are a first-time traveller in India.

 Connect with us